-- 2.1.
+2.1.
 The child's welfare is of paramount importance.
-Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
-Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2.
+Our school will establish and maintain an ethos where pupils feel protected and secure, are encouraged to talk, are listened to as well as feel and are safe.
+Children at our school will be able to communicate and talk freely to any member of staff at our school if they are worried or concerned about something.

+- 2.2.
 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that all staff at our school plays a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
-All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.

-- 2.3.
-All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - 2.3.
+All staff, volunteers and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4.
-Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
+Throughout our curriculum, we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
-In school, we use our PSHE/RSE and ICT curriculums to provide opportunities for all children and young people to develop knowledge, skills and understanding on how to keep themselves safe from harm.
+In school, we use our PSHE/RSE and Computing curriculums to provide opportunities for all children and young people to develop knowledge, skills and understanding on how to keep themselves safe from harm.
 Pupils are educated at a level that is appropriate to their age, stage and level of ability.
 They are encouraged to develop appropriate safeguarding vocabulary.
-The content of curriculum includes a broad range of safeguarding topics such as Bullying, CSE, CCE, Stranger Danger, Safe touching positive relationships and Online -Safety. - 2.5.
-At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and its successor document Working Together to Safeguard Children (2023), at the point this is published.
+The content of curriculum includes a broad range of safeguarding topics such as Bullying, CSE, CCE, Safer Stranger, Safe touching, positive relationships and Online -Safety. - 2.5.
+At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2023).